LORG1996/blender_street_view_to_camera/README.md

 To speed up your workflow, configure your screenshot software (ShareX, Lightshot, standard Snipping Tool, etc.) so that when you press a hotkey, the screenshot is automatically saved to a specific folder with a consistent name, for example: `C:\Screenshots\maps_sync.png`.
 The old file must be overwritten.

 ### 2. In Blender (Preparation)
+1.Download and install addon:  [Google_Camera_Import.zip](https://github.com/user-attachments/files/27537517/Google_Camera_Import.zip)
-1. Use **Blosm** to import 3D buildings and terrain for your target location.
+2. Use **Blosm** to import 3D buildings and terrain for your target location.
-2. Copy the BBox coordinates from the Blosm panel.
+3. Copy the BBox coordinates from the Blosm panel.

 ### 3. Setup StreetView Add-on
 1. Open the **StreetView** tab in the N-panel (Sidebar on the right).